13 Common Screening Interview Questions to Ask to Find Top Talent

 - Religion

-Always ensure that pre-screening interview questions are relevant and provide insight into a potential candidate's unique skills, experience, and fitness for the position and company culture while eliminating bias and complying with current legal and ethical guidelines.
+Always ensure that screening interview questions are relevant and provide insight into a potential candidate's unique skills, experience, and fitness for the position and company culture while eliminating bias and complying with current legal and ethical guidelines.

 13 Screening Interview Questions to Ask